Ada-Developers-Academy/html-css-workshop/decks/html-tags-attributes.md

 ## Practice

-Use these elements to create a page.
+Use these elements to create a web page.
 It should include:

 - `<header>` and `<main>` sections
 - Several paragraphs (don't spend too much time writing)